top of page

 Body (how pressure shows up in real life):

-Pressure is not just mental — it’s felt.
+Pressure is not just mental.
+It’s felt.

 This part of the work focuses on recognizing those changes early and responding skillfully, so pressure doesn’t escalate into collapse.